tanvisrithaker-pixel/Smart-reminder-system/README.md

 The Smart Reminder System is designed to help users stay organized by managing reminders for tasks, meetings, assignments, and personal activities.
 The system stores reminder information and alerts users when the scheduled time arrives.

 🎯 OBJECTIVES
-Reduce the chances of missing important tasks
+•Reduce the chances of missing important tasks.
-Improve time management
+•Improve time management.
-Provide timely notifications
+•Provide timely notifications.
-Organize daily activities efficiently
+•Organize daily activities efficiently.
-Increase productivity
+•Increase productivity.

 ✨ FEATURES
 🔔 Create reminders